Skip to content

 Blade Curves: aim, lift, and feel

 Curve choice changes how you cradle, pass, and shoot.
-Here are the most popular patterns and what they suit.
+Tap a curve style to see what it’s best for.

 P92